 Data Breach Policy

-This Data Breach Policy (Policy) sets out an overview of the Independent Liquor & Gaming Authority (the Authority, ILGA) procedures in relation to detecting, responding to, managing, notifying and reporting eligible data breaches in accordance with the Mandatory Notification of Data Breach Schedule (the MNDB Scheme) under Part 6A of the Privacy and Personal Information Protection Act 1998 (NSW) (PPIP Act).
+This Data Breach Policy (Policy) sets out an overview of ILGA’s procedures in relation to detecting, responding to, managing, notifying and reporting eligible data breaches in accordance with the Mandatory Notification of Data Breach Schedule (the MNDB Scheme) under Part 6A of the Privacy and Personal Information Protection Act 1998 (NSW) (PPIP Act).

-This policy complies with section 59ZD of the PPIP Act.
-This Policy provides a framework for ILGA’s compliance with MNDB Scheme.
+This policy complies with section 59ZD of the PPIP Act and provides a framework for ILGA’s compliance with the MNDB Scheme.

-ILGA personnel should consult internal procedures for detailed guidance on how to respond to a data breach in accordance with this Policy.
+ILGA personnel should consult the Data Breach Response Plan for detailed guidance on how to respond to a data breach in accordance with this Policy.

 The purpose of this Policy is to set out how ILGA will respond to data breaches involving personal information.
 While not all data breaches will be eligible data breaches, ILGA takes all data breaches seriously and will assess each data breach in accordance with this Policy.